22 beach chairs you'll want to take on all your vacations this summer | CNN Underscored

 King Camp Low Sling Beach Chair (starting at $74.99; amazon.com)

 Another low-profile, ergonomic-friendly chair beloved by Amazon reviewers is this option from King Camp.
-Weighing just 6.5 pounds, the chair has a 23-inch wide seat and a raked back that makes lounging a breeze.
+Weighing just 6.5 pounds, the chair has a 23-inch-wide seat and a raked back that makes lounging a breeze.

 Beach chairs with canopy